22025615/NotebookLM-Assignment-22025615-BUS5001/NotebookLM_Q4_Report.md

-# BUS5001 Assignment 3 – Q4: Evaluating Cloud-Based Technology
+# BUS5001 Assignment 3 – Question 4: Evaluating Cloud Based Technology

-**Student Name:** Sarath Kumar
+**Student Name**: Sarath Kumar
-**Student ID:** 22025615
+**Student ID**: 22025615

 ---

+## 4. Evaluating Cloud Based Technology

+### a) Key Functionalities of NotebookLM (2 Marks)

+NotebookLM offers several features that are highly aligned with academic use cases:

+- **Document Upload & Analysis**: Users can upload PDFs, slides, lecture notes, and more, allowing the AI to read and respond based on that content.
+- **Automatic Summarisation**: Generates clear summaries for long documents or notes.
+- **Question Answering**: Users can ask questions about the uploaded materials and get accurate, context-based responses.
+- **Citation Support**: Includes automatic citation generation in APA 7th style.
+- **Multi-Source Insight Extraction**: Can pull context from multiple documents at once for deeper academic analysis.

+These functions mirror the everyday activities of students and researchers — such as exam prep, literature review, summarising readings, and proper referencing.

+---

+### b) Demonstrating Use of NotebookLM in Academic Scenarios (5 Marks)

-## 4a.
-Extracting Citations for Assignments
+#### 4. Extracting Citations for Assignments

-While working on my report for BUS5001 – *Cloud Platforms and Analytics*, I needed to reference multiple academic sources using APA 7th edition format.
-Normally, manually formatting citations is tedious and prone to errors.
-To make the process easier, I used **NotebookLM’s “Discover sources” feature**.

-### What I Did
+While working on my BUS5001 report, I used NotebookLM to quickly gather and format citations in APA 7th edition.
+This eliminated the need to manually search and format references.

+**Steps Taken**:
-- Clicked the **Discover** button in NotebookLM.
+- Used the **Discover** feature to find APA referencing guides.
-- Selected APA citation resources:
+- Added the following sources:
-  - *APA 7th Edition Reference Guide*
+  - APA 7th Edition Reference Guide
-  - *In-text Citations – APA Style*
+  - In-text Citations – APA Style
-  - *Victoria University APA Referencing Guide*
+  - Victoria University’s APA Referencing Web Guide
-- Typed the prompt:
+- Prompted:
   `"List all references or citations in APA format from this document."`
-- NotebookLM automatically returned citations correctly formatted in APA style.
+- NotebookLM returned structured citations instantly.

-### Why It Was Helpful
+**Why It Helped**:
+- Avoided manual formatting errors.
-- Saved time and reduced formatting errors.
+- Saved time during assignment preparation.
-- Ensured compliance with university citation standards.
-- Avoided switching between external tools and lecture notes.
-- Made referencing feel like an integrated part of my workflow.
+- Made it easy to follow academic integrity standards.

 ---

-## 4b.
-Pulling Insights from Multiple Sources
+#### 5. Pulling Insights from Multiple Sources

-For exam prep and assignment writing, I needed to connect ideas from various weeks of lectures and workshop files.
-Instead of manually browsing each PDF, I tested NotebookLM’s ability to synthesise knowledge from multiple documents at once.

-### What I Did
+For exam prep, I tested how NotebookLM handles multiple lecture PDFs and notes at once.

+**Steps Taken**:
-- Uploaded **15 documents**, including:
+- Uploaded 15 files:
-  - `BUS5001-Wk01.pdf`, `BUS5001-Wk04-Security.pdf`, `BUS5001-Wk09-AI-in-the-Cloud.pdf`, `BUS5001-Wk12.pdf`
-  - Workshop materials and lecture slides
+  _BUS5001-Wk01, Wk04, Wk09, Wk12, Workshop PDFs, Lecture Slides, etc._
-- Entered a high-level question:
+- Asked a higher-order question:
-  > "Compare ethical frameworks across cloud security, data governance, and AI regulations."
+  `"Compare ethical frameworks across cloud security, governance, and AI."`
-- NotebookLM processed all files and responded with integrated insights from:
-  - Week 1: foundational knowledge
-  - Week 4 & 12: cloud security and privacy
-  - Week 9: AI ethics
-  - APA citation guides

-### Why It Was Helpful
+- NotebookLM analysed across weeks and summarised key takeaways from multiple files.

+**Why It Helped**:
+- Brought together connections between topics I hadn’t considered.
-- Helped connect interrelated topics from different weeks.
+- Helped me revise faster.
-- Accelerated revision and gave me confidence in structuring my arguments.
-- Provided context-rich responses that I could refine for assignments and exams.
+- Provided structured responses I could re-use in my answers.
-- Eliminated the need to search multiple files manually.

 ---

-## 4c.
-My Reflections on NotebookLM’s Capabilities
+### c) Critical Analysis of NotebookLM’s Capabilities (3 Marks)

-### i.
-Accuracy and Relevance
+#### i.
+Accuracy and Relevance of AI Output

-NotebookLM mostly delivers reliable summaries, especially from structured lecture slides.
-It clearly explained key concepts like *data privacy*, *PaaS*, and *governance*.
-However, vague or complex source documents sometimes led to slightly inaccurate or oversimplified responses.
-Overall, I found the output very useful but occasionally needed to double-check the details.
+NotebookLM generally provides useful, accurate summaries and definitions — particularly when content is structured well (e.g., lecture slides or APA guides).
+However, vague or unstructured sources may lead to less precise answers.
+For example, definitions of "data governance" were consistent, but some deeper questions produced oversimplified responses.

-### ii.
-Usefulness for Students
+#### ii.
+Usefulness in Academic Workflows

-From a student perspective, this tool is a game changer:
-- No need to flip through dozens of PDFs to find what I need.
-- I could ask natural language questions and get direct answers.
-- The automatic citation feature alone saved me hours during assignment season.
+As a student, I found NotebookLM particularly valuable for:
+- Summarising lecture content efficiently.
+- Preparing revision notes.
+- Automatically generating correct citations.
+- Quickly checking my understanding through Q&A.

-### iii.
+#### iii.
 Limitations and Concerns

-While useful, there are a few things to watch out for:
-- **Bias or outdated content** if old materials are used as sources.
-- **Risk of over-reliance** – relying entirely on AI-generated summaries can cause key details to be missed.
-- **Data privacy** – I was careful not to upload sensitive academic content, since the platform is hosted by Google.
+- **Hallucinations**: Occasionally, it invents references or misinterprets ambiguous content.
+- **Bias**: It reflects the bias in uploaded materials — outdated readings may lead to outdated answers.
+- **Privacy**: Since it’s a cloud-based tool, sensitive documents (e.g., unpublished research) should be used with caution.

 ---

-## Final Thoughts
+### Final Thoughts

-NotebookLM played a supportive role in my academic work for BUS5001.
-It helped me revise faster, manage citations more effectively, and navigate course material more easily.
-However, critical thinking and validation of AI responses were still essential.
-I now view NotebookLM as a smart assistant that augments—not replaces—my own analysis.
+NotebookLM is a helpful assistant for students and researchers.
+It’s not perfect and needs human oversight, but when used wisely, it saves significant time and improves academic productivity.

 ---

-*Submitted by:*
-**Sarath Kumar**
-**Student ID: 22025615**
-**La Trobe University**